-• Amendments to IAS 1 "Presentation of Financial Statements" and Practice Statement 2 (effective for annual periods beginning on or after 1 January 2023, not endorsed by EC).
-The changes: (a) require disclosure of material information about accounting policies instead of significant accounting policies. (b) explain how entities can identify material information about accounting policies and give examples of when information about accounting policies is likely to be material; (c) clarify that information about accounting policies may be material because of its nature, even when the amounts concerned are immaterial; (d) clarify that information about accounting policies is material if it is necessary for users of the entity's financial statements to understand other material information in the financial statements; and (e) clarify that if the entity discloses nonmaterial information about accounting policies, this should not lead to concealment of material information about accounting policies.
+- Amendments to IAS 1 "Presentation of Financial Statements" and Practice Statement 2 (effective for annual periods beginning on or after 1 January 2023, endorsed by EC).
+The changes: (a) require disclosure of material information about accounting policies instead of significant accounting policies. (b) explain how entities can identify material information about accounting policies and give examples of when information about accounting policies may be material because of its nature, even when the amounts concerned are immaterial; (d) clarify that information about accounting policies is material statements to understand other material information in the financial statements; and (e) clarify that if the entity discloses non-material information about accounting policies.
 Earlier application is allowed.
-Management is in the process of researching, analysing and evaluating the effects of changes that would affect the accounting policy and the values and classification of the company's assets, liabilities, operations and results.

-- Amendments to IAS 1 Presentation of Financial Statements (effective for annual periods beginning on or after 1 January 2023, not endorsed by the EC).
+Management has made a study and determined that the changes do not affect the accounting policy and the values, presentation and classification of the company's assets, liabilities, operations and results. - Amendments to IAS 1 Presentation of Financial Statements (effective for annual periods beginning on or after 1 January 2024, not endorsed by the EC).
 These changes are aimed at the criteria for classifying liabilities as current and non-current.
 According to them, the enterprise classifies its liabilities as current or non-current depending on the rights that exist at the end of the reporting period and is not affected by the probability that it will exercise its right to defer settlement of liabilities.
 The amendments specify that "settlement" of liabilities means the transfer to a third party of cash, equity instruments, other assets or services.
 The classification does not apply to derivatives in convertible liabilities, which are themselves equity instruments.
 The changes are applied retrospectively.
-Management is in the process of researching, analysing and evaluating the effects of changes that would affect the accounting policy and the values and classification of the company's assets, liabilities, operations and results. - Amendments to IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" (in force for annual periods beginning on or after 1 January 2023 not endorsed by EC).
+Management has made a study and determined that the changes do not affect the accounting policy and the values, presentation and classification of the company's assets, liabilities, operations and results. - Amendments to IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" (in force for annual periods beginning on or after 1 January 2023 - not endorsed by EC).
 The changes are mainly focused on estimates and are related to: (a) the "definition of changes in estimates" has been replaced by "definition of estimates".
 According to the new definition, estimates are values in the financial statements that are subject to uncertainty about their valuation; (b) the entity develops estimates if the accounting policies require items in the financial statements to be measured in a manner that includes uncertainty about their measurement; (c) a clarification that a change in estimate resulting from new information or new developments does not constitute a correction of an error; and (d) a change in estimate may have an impact on profit or loss for the current period or on profit and loss for the current and future periods.
 Earlier application is allowed.
-Management is
+Management has made a study and determined that the changes do not affect the accounting policy and the values, presentation and classification of the company's assets, liabilities, operations and results.